AggreyN/Kobras-Library/Documentation.md

 it would have, add new song, view library, delete song.
 So this would all be within a class.
 Would I need functions within functions??
 I am pretty sure.
 I want the user to be able to either view all the information, like the genre, bpm, artist, all that.

+    Experienced a problem with always pushing the music example files so I used gitignore to ignore the whole MusicExample folder.